tkem/mopidy-internetarchive/docs/index.rst

 Configuration Values
 ====================

-.. confval:: internetarchive/enabled
+.. confval:: enabled

    Whether this extension should be enabled or not.

-.. confval:: internetarchive/base_url
+.. confval:: base_url

    Base URL to access the Internet Archive.

-.. confval:: internetarchive/collections
+.. confval:: collections

    A list of collection identifiers to show as top-level directories when browsing.
 These are also used to limit the search scope when no search base is given by Mopidy clients explicitly.

-.. confval:: internetarchive/audio_formats
+.. confval:: audio_formats

    A list of audio file formats, in order of preference.